pmongeon/qsslab/content/talk/metrics2020-journal-fit-and-ciations/index.md

 draft: false
 featured: false

+projects:
-project: The role of journals in shaping knowledge and communitities
+- The role of journals in shaping knowledge and communitities

 authors:
   - Philippe Mongeon